 - Denatured Alcohol, Dish Soap, Gloves, Washcloth, and Water

-Use side to side or back and forth motions to apply the paint in even layers.
-Hold the can about 12” from the surface.
+Use side-to-side or back-and-forth motions to apply the paint in even layers, holding the can about 12” from the surface.

 Apply a light coat to avoid dripping, wait a few minutes, and apply a second light coat.